mcnuttandrew/ivy-server/readme.md

 # Ivy Server

 This is the backend to the Ivy application described in our paper "Ivy: An Integrated Visualization Editor via Parameterized Declarative Templates".
-In consists of a simple express wrapper over MongoDB that enables sharing of templates and template thumbnails.
+In consists of a simple express wrapper over postgres that enables sharing of templates and template thumbnails.

 ## Setup